Just Transition: Exactly What’s in It for Workers

 In recent years the goal of Just Transition has received a lot of attention in Canada and internationally.
 Yet there are surprisingly few ground-level examples of it being done well.
 Often when industries are closed down, the consequences for workers and their communities are an after-thought.

 Coal is a major energy source used around the world.
 It is also recognized as a main source of greenhouse gas, and action to shift away from coal-fired electricity production and towards cleaner energy is beginning to happen globally, but is not happening fast enough.
 Many experts believe that coal generation needs to be phased out as soon as technically possible, regardless of coal reserves, and that any use of fossil fuels including natural gas (aka methane) to generate electricity will have to end globally by 2040.

-- Re-Employment in local area jobs (often on employees’ own initiative)
+3) Re-employment in local area jobs (usually at the employees’ own initiative)

-For more information please contact Rick Ciccarelli: email@example.com
+For more information please contact Karen Lior: email@example.com